 Points of recognition offers the reader a way to connect with the humanity and dignity of Suriname’s indigenous peoples and their way of life in the 21st century.

 Single page photographs and several two-page spreads will draw the viewer into the life of Suriname’s indigenous people.
 Captions under each photo provide the reader with more insight about the person(s) portrayed and/or the activities shown.

-Among others, the reader will witness a Carib ceremony that marks the end of a mourning period, pay a visit to the Trios and the Akuryos in the village of Pelelu Tepu, and celebrate Christmas with the inhabitants of Kwamalasamutu.
-The reader will meet indigenous people living and working in Paramaribo or nearby villages, celebrate the inauguration of a new chief with an Arawak dance group, visit the Wayanas of Eastern Suriname, and visit the Trios near the border with Brazil.
+Among others, the reader will witness a Carib ceremony that marks the end of a mourning period, pay a visit to the Trios and the Akuryos deep in the Amazone rainforest, and celebrate the inauguration of a new chief in a town near Paramaribo.

-The 144 pages of this photo book will include 124 photographs and measures about 30x25cm (11.8×9.8 inches).
-It will be printed as a softcover and hardcover edition.
+Points of Recognition contains 124 photographs and measures about 30x25cm (11.8×9.8 inches).
+It is available as a softcover and hardcover edition.

 Download the brochure for more details: